top of page

 INCLUSIONS

-Hotel x 7 nights (double occupancy), 7 Breakfasts, 6 Lunches & 2 Dinners (Drinks are separate).
-All Entrance Fees, activities and art workshops are included.
+Hotel x 7 nights (double occupancy), 7 Breakfasts, 5 Lunches, 1 Picnic Lunch & 2 Dinners (Drinks & Desserts are separate).
+All Entrance Fees and guided services are included.
 Tips are discretionary and appreciated.

 CURRENCY CONVERTER